A BluesWax Reprint

 were both playing at a Blues festival in Bellinzona, Switzerland.

-the balcony of my hotel room, with a medieval castle for a view.
+on the balcony of my hotel room, with a medieval castle for a

-I told Tom I’d been writing for BluesWax, often doing email
+view.
+I told Tom I’d been writing for BluesWax, often doing

-interviews with musicians I admired and I thought his story would
+email interviews with musicians I admired and I thought his story

-interest you.
-I thought of a few questions for Tom which were obvious
+would interest you.
+I thought of a few questions for Tom which

-to me and he’s answered with eloquence that displays the same
+were obvious to me and he’s answered with eloquence that

 Bob Margolin for BluesWax: I think of you first as a great guitar